 How Colors Make a Difference

 Color can be a major contribution to your conversion rate.
-Evidence shows that 85% of shoppers use color as one of their primary reasons for purchasing a product.
+Evidence shows 93% of shoppers use color as one of their primary reasons for purchasing a product.
 However, when choosing the best button colors for your website, you must keep looking for new ways to grab attention.
+After all, many other website owners know to tap into color psychology.
+How can you be different while still using best practices?

-One of the best ways to grab users’ attention is to test out a color scheme.
-Avoid missing out on the opportunity to connect and convert.
+Grab users’ attention by testing a color scheme and seeing how your audience responds.
+Avoid missing an opportunity to connect and convert.
 Your business should treat color buttons as part of your strategy for increasing conversions.

 Colors can inspire a variety of emotions and reactions.
 They can also have different meanings to other cultures.
-So, in this case, it’s always a good idea to find out what works best for your business and its brand.
+It’s always a good idea to find out what works best for your business and its brand.

-Although, if you’re having a hard time finding the right colors, here are some suggestions to help you get started.
+Although, if you’re having a hard time finding the right colors, here are some suggestions.

 10 Best Button Colors for Websites